 The Annual Plan outlines a comprehensive aligned service system that addresses the unique needs of the school site and supports the School Improvement Plan or Comprehensive Achievement Plan.
 Alignment between the Annual Plan and its focus area(s) and the school's efforts and planning is essential to achieving the most strategic use of partnerships and resources, and thus making the greatest gains.
 Extended-day activities are to be linked with the school-day vision, curriculum and teaching practices in order to provide a consistent, integrated experience for youth and families.
-The principal shall have the final decision on what services will be provided in the school.
-The principal and Family Leadership Team participate in development of and sign off on the final Annual Plan and the budget for the SUN Community School funding the Lead Agency receives in its contract.
+The principal and Family Leadership Team participate in development of the annual plan.
+School principal and agency supervisor signs off on the final Annual Plan and the budget for the SUN Community School funding the Lead Agency receives in its contract.